Security Testing Guide

 • Vulnerability exploitation: simulation of true-to-life attacks.

-• Analyzing the exploited vulnerabilities and their impact on compromised software and IT infrastructure, as well as on the company’s business in general.
+• Analyzing the exploited vulnerabilities and their impact on compromised software.

 • Reporting and remediation guidance.